dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

-# Privacy Policy for Aura Journal
+# Privacy Policy for Aura

-**Last Updated:** November 17, 2024
+**Last Updated:** November 21, 2024

 ## Introduction

-Aura Journal ("we", "our", or "us") is committed to protecting your privacy.
+Aura ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect

 ### Information You Provide
-- **Account Information:** When you sign in with Google or Facebook, we collect your email address and name
+- **Account Information:** When you sign in with Google, we collect your email address and name
-- **Profile Information:** Birth date, astrological preferences, and interests you provide during onboarding
+- **Profile Information:** Birth date, zodiac sign, and interests you provide during onboarding
 - **Journal Entries:** Voice recordings and transcribed text from your journal entries

 ### Automatically Collected Information